-On the 37th birthday of her grandson, the Duke of Sussex, the Queen sent him a heartfelt message.
+On the 37th birthday of her grandson, Prince Harry, the Queen sent him a heartfelt message.

 To commemorate Prince Harry’s special day, the royal family’s social media accounts shared four photos of him, including one with wife Meghan from their royal tour of Australia in 2018 and another of the Duke helping schoolchildren plant trees in Botswana.

 “Wishing The Duke of Sussex a very happy birthday today!” read the caption.

 Since stepping down from royal duties with wife Meghan in March 2020, Harry has returned to the UK twice.
 In April, he flew in for the Duke of Edinburgh’s funeral, and in July, he and the Duke of Cambridge unveiled a statue of his late mother, Diana, Princess of Wales, at Kensington Palace.